walknuts/steveswift.com.au/_posts/2022-03-24-vale-david-hoeppner.md

 * **Family man**, who valued work but kept it in perspective
 * **Encourager**, who brought out the best in people
 * **Caring**, especially when he hosted me at short notice after my accommodation plans fell through
-* **Empathetic**, like when he understood my disappointment and frustration after regulatory politics caused an authority to reject me
+* **Empathetic**, when he understood my disappointment and frustration after regulatory politics caused an authority to reject me
 * **Story teller** who brought lessons from history to life
 * **Courageous**, especially on matters of principle and justice
 * **Diligent**, seizing every opportunity (‘carpe diem’ was his motto)